dmotz/stream-snitch/README.md

 stream-snitch is a tiny Node module that allows you to match streaming data patterns with regular expressions.
 It's much like `... | grep`, but for Node streams using native events and regular expression objects.
+It's also a good introduction to the benefits of streams if you're unconvinced or unintroduced.

 ### Use Cases